sassoftware/saspy/saspy/doc/source/configuration.rst

 .. code:: ipython3

-    # this is a case where it's in stalled from a repo on Windows:
+    # this is a case where it's installed from a repo on Windows:

     C:\>python
     Python 3.6.0 |Anaconda custom (64-bit)| (default, Dec 23 2016, 11:57:41) [MSC v.1900 64 bit (AMD64)] on win32